 There are three types of cells involved in the adaptive immune response:

-- T – Lymphocytes (also known as T-cell) – The main role of the cell is to recognize cells infected by viruses and trigger the apoptotic pathway that destroys the cell and its viral contamination.
+- T – Lymphocytes (also known as T-cells) – The main role of the cell is to recognize cells infected by viruses and trigger the apoptotic pathway that destroys the cell and its viral contamination.
 Since viruses only replicate inside cells by hijacking the cell’s manufacturing process, this apoptosis kills the virus (and the host cell) and phagocytes swoop in to consume the destroyed cell debris and digest the contents.
 The antigen of the viral cell is recognized by surface antibodies on the T-Lymphocyte, which activate it.
-There are also helper T-Cells whose role is control and organization of the apoptosis response to the infected cells.
+There are also helper T-Cells whose role is to control and organization of the apoptosis response to the infected cells.

 - B – Lymphocytes – The main role of these cells is to produce humoral (free-floating) antibodies that recognize pathogens and mark them for destruction by other cells.
 This process occurs by activating the complement system and by causing the pathogen to become “sticky” but only with other pathogens.
-This causes them to clump together and make them easier to kill by T-cells.
+This causes them to clump together and makes them easier to kill by T-cells.

 - Memory Cells – After an infection has passed (and most of the T-cells and B-cells have died), a few do remain in circulation to remember the antigens of the pathogens who attacked.
-In future infections, these are rapidly activated to produce a humoral response which quickly destroys any new infections even before they produce any symptoms.
+In future infections, these are rapidly activated to produce a humoral response that quickly destroys any new infections even before they produce any symptoms.
 There are two types of these cells: Memory B cells, which, produce the antibodies that recognize the pathogens, and Memory T cells, which remember the viral antigens that infect cells.

 However, the baby’s immune system does not develop its own adaptive immune response from these maternal antibodies (despite what some anti-vaxxers believe), and eventually must be presented with one of the millions of antigens it inhales every day to form its own adaptive immune system.